 - Bugle to find bulls as opposed to cow calling.

 - Match your bugle to the class of bull you are targeting.

 - Listen to podcasts to learn archery elk hunting tactics from seasoned hunters.

 - When you get close, use the “far away bugle”.

 - Stop calling once they get so close that you’re going to get caught (if you are solo hunting).

 - Learn how to ambush elk.

-- Nothing will replace time in the field.
+- Having the right elk hunting gear is important, but nothing will replace time in the field.

 - There are some very affordable, high success guided archery elk hunts out there.